ttichy/NgProfileEditor/README.md

 You need to be using [angular][angular] and use ngProfileEditor as a module

+### Usage

-ngProfileEditor will expose various functions and objects to build a motion profile.
+ngProfileEditor exposes various functions and objects to build a motion profile.

+Please see the test folder for various unit tests that show by example how to create segments and put them into a profile

 ## Contact